ipfs-inactive/website/content/pages/docs/api.md

 ### /api/v0/config/edit

-Opens the config file for editing in $EDITOR.
+Open the config file for editing in $EDITOR.

 #### Arguments